ParkerSewell/Twitter/README.md

 - [x ] Profile page:
    - [ x] Contains the user header view
    - [ x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [x ] Home Timeline: Tapping on a user image should bring up that user's profile page
 - [x ] Compose Page: User can compose a new tweet by tapping on a compose button.
 -
 *I kept having a strange execution error and couldn't figure out how to fix it in time.
 This kept me from being able to click on an image and go to the user's profile.*